rteicheira/wp-cs-theme/README.md

 - **Featured thumbnail** — optional
 - **Live URL** — meta field; shown as "↗ Live Site" link on cards and in single page meta
 - **GitHub URL** — meta field; shown as "🐙 GitHub" link on cards and in single page meta
-- **Featured checkbox** — controls visibility on the homepage projects section
+- **Featured** — controls visibility on the homepage projects section

 Project cards link to the WordPress project page.
 Live Site and GitHub links appear as a separate row at the bottom of each card.